chansey97/company-yasnippet-autoparens/README.md

 ### TODO

-Adding a Hook mechanism allows users to return more elaborate function signatures based on the information of the current completion list (e.g. by calling elisp-get-fnsym-args-string or language service to get these function signatures information)
+Adding a hook mechanism, which allows users to return the function signatures based on the information of the current completion list (e.g. calling elisp-get-fnsym-args-string or language service to get these function signatures information)